 West River Academy

 My personal favorite.
 Peggy Webb is the owner of WRA, an accredited K-12 private school for homeschoolers.
 She unschooled her own and has been doing unschooling and relaxed homeschooling evaluations for over 20 years.
-She has years of experience in assessing the spectrum of homeschooled children; ones who use a structured curricula, kids who are free-range and unschooly, ones with unique learning styles, and those who have special situations such as parents in the military, constant traveling, living overseas, pursuing acting/dancing/singing careers, etc. Evaluations are done by email attachments, or postal mail.
+She has decades of experience in the spectrum of homeschooled children; ones who use a structured curricula, kids who are free-range and unschooly, ones with unique learning styles, and those who have special situations such as parents in the military, who travel a lot, or live overseas.
+Evaluations are done by email attachments, postal mail or video conference.
 Call (970) 241-4137 or email Peggy directly.
-Mention “RMEC” and get $10 off your child’s evaluation!
+Mention “RMEC” and get $10 off one evaluation!

 Kiki, a former public school teacher, never enrolled her own kids in public school.
-Instead she decided that homeschooling was the best option, and has educated them with an eclectic mix of homeschooling and unschooling for 13 years, to accommodate their dyslexia.
+Instead she decided homeschooling was the best option, and has used an eclectic mix of homeschooling and unschooling for 15+ years, to accommodate their dyslexia.
 She has a Master’s Degree in Education from CU, along with a certified Colorado teacher’s license.
-She’s been doing evaluations in her home for 8 years.
+She’s been doing evaluations for 12+ years.
+Currently, she prefers doing them via Zoom.
 Email her to set up a time.

 Elaine is a former homeschooler, previous public and charter school teacher, with endorsements in Special Education and English as a Second Language (ESL), plus a Masters in Education.
-She lives in Fairplay and prefers doing evaluations in-person, but if you’re not within driving distance, Skype or postal mail work, too.
+She lives in Fairplay and prefers doing evaluations in-person, but if you’re not within driving distance, Skype or postal mail will work.
 Call (719) 839-5817 or email her.
 Mention “RMEC” and you get a $10 discount!

 Cheryl is both a Ph.D and veteran unschooler.
-She’s been performing in-person evaluations for 17+ years and is very familiar with the wide and wonderful range of learning styles kids have.
+She’s been performing evaluations for over 20 years and is very familiar with the wide and wonderful range of learning styles kids have.
+She does evaluations via Skype, Zoom, telephone or in-person.
 Call (303) 995-2149 or email her a week in advance to set an appointment.

 Canon City and Southern Colorado

-Judy Van Acker is a retired homeschool mom and has been conducting evaluations since 1992.
-She’s a librarian by trade and has a valid Colorado Teacher Certificate.
+Judy is a retired homeschool mom and has been conducting evaluations since 1992.
+She’s a librarian by trade and has a valid Colorado Teaching Certificate.
 She does her evaluations by postal mail or email.
-Visit her website listed above or contact her by email.
+Contact her by email.

 Grand Junction and Western Slope